 Then select the sauté button and once the pot is hot, sear each side of the beef for 90 seconds and place on a plate.
 Pour a cup of water into the pot and using a wooden spoon scrape all the brown bits from the bottom.
 That’s where a lot of the flavor comes from.

 Return both pieces of meat to the pot, place the lid on, slide it into position and select the meat/stew button.
-The panel on the pot will show 40 minutes, but I used the + button to raise the time to 45 minutes and that amount of time worked out well.
+Using the + button make sure the cooking time shows 45 minutes.
+Use the Adjust and + buttons to select the temperature.
+“More” equals high temperature.